diesalbla/http4s/docs/src/main/tut/streaming.md

 ## Introduction

-Streaming lies at the heart of the http4s model of HTTP, in the literal sense that `EntityBody[F]` is just a type alias for `Stream[F, Byte]`.
+Streaming lies at the heart of the http4s model of HTTP, in the literal sense that `EntityBody` is just a type alias for `Stream[IO, Byte]`.
 Please see [entity] for details.
 This means HTTP streaming is provided by both http4s' service support and its client support.

 ## Streaming responses from your service

-Because `EntityBody[F]`s are streams anyway, returning a stream as a response from your service is simplicity itself:
+Because `EntityBody`s are streams anyway, returning a stream as a response from your service is simplicity itself:

 ```tut:silent